Lori Ballen, the owner of this website, benefits from purchases made through her affiliate links.

 While you grow plants for food and herbs for medicinal purposes, be a bit picky if you have a fly infestation problem in your home.
-Grow plants and herbs that will play an additional role in keeping flies and insects away such as
+Grow plants and herbs that will play an additional role in keeping flies and insects away, such as

 Sometimes flies can be stubborn despite following all the necessary precautions and even responding appropriately after an infestation.
 Do not hesitate to seek professional help.
 If the flies seem to multiply even after various attempts to keep them under control, get in touch with certified professionals in your area.

 Pest control professionals are more experienced and skilled in controlling pests and can offer a better way of dealing with them.
-They can also quickly note any assumptions you may have made or detect something that is attracting the flies that you may have overlooked.
+They can also quickly note any assumptions you may have made or detect something attracting the flies that you may have overlooked.